-- help Electoral Area 'A' move towards becoming more environmentally, socially, and economically sustainable. - present a long-term vision to provide goals, objectives, and policies which if implemented would help the community work towards achieving the community's vision; - provide guidance on decision-making towards the achievement of community goals; - direct discussion and decisions about land use and development; and, - help the community prepare for change, future challenges, and growth.
+- help Electoral Area 'A' move towards becoming more environmentally, socially, and economically sustainable. - present a long-term vision to provide goals, objectives, and policies which if implemented would help the community work towards achieving the community's vision; - provide guidance on decision-making towards the achievement of community goals; - Encourage sustainable development and discourage non-sustainable development; - direct discussion and decisions about land use and development; and, - help the community prepare for change, future challenges, and growth.